 |

-22 to 29 cents higher; wheat futures are flat to 15 cents higher.
+1 to 2 cents higher; wheat futures are 2 to 5 cents higher.

 David M. Fiala